-The Leader ensures that personal, group and safety equipment is suitable for the planned journey including boat choice and outfitting, clothing and supplementary resources to provide a safe and enjoyable trip.
+The Leader ensures that personal, group and safety equipment is suitable for the planned session including craft choice and outfitting, clothing and supplementary resources to provide a safe and enjoyable session.

 Environmental Impact

 The Leader manages themselves and the group to reduce any negative impact on the environment, local communities and other water users.